ab10io/Object-Oriented-Analysis-Design/Homework_1/README.md

 ##### Solution :

 We have implemented the Shape example using an Object-Oriented design.
 Java has been used as the programming language, and the MainClassMod.java consists of working code.

+"Shape" is the superclass which has an attribute and method for the number of edges as well as a method to display shape.
+This class is inherited by three classes - Circle, Square and Triangle which override the methods in the superclass with their own data.

+Another class MainClassMod has a function sort() which takes the edges of the shape objects, sorts them and returns the sorted objects.

+In main(), we use the random function to randomly generate nine shapes (objects), after which they are printed out, first before sorting and then after sorting.
+In each case, the getvalue() and displayShape() methods in the superclass are overridden by the particular methods in each of the individual sub-classes.

+The screenshot showing the output of the program is as follows: